James Page (boxer): 2013 arrest

 On June 10, 2013, Page, whose stint in prison had not reformed him, was arrested in West Oakland, California, as a result of the “button-down bandit” serial bank robber investigation.
 The "button-down bandit" was charged in connection with six bank robberies in the East San Francisco Bay Area between March and June 2013.
 In each robbery, the robber wore various button-down, collared, long-sleeved shirts, leading investigators to dub the suspect the “button-down bandit.”
 Surveillance photographs were disseminated to law enforcement agencies and the public during the investigation and led a police officer in Oakley to identify Page.
 The officer had previous law enforcement contact with Page during his patrols, according to the FBI.
 Page was arrested in connection with the robbing of two Chase Banks, three Wells Fargo Banks, two U.S. banks, and a Bank of America across the East Bay.
-According to Claycord.com, Page was booked into the Martinez Detention Facility (MDF).
-With his new arrest, and the overwhelming evidence against him which will lead to another lengthy prison term, Page's boxing career is likely over.
+Page was booked into the Martinez Detention Facility (MDF).